Welcome to the exciting world of fellowships! “Getting Started” is designed to provide information on:

 While prior individual research or research under a professor can make an applicant a stronger candidate for a fellowship, many fellowships do not require a research background.
 Required submission of a research proposal varies by fellowship.
 If you are submitting research, it is important that you have a good understanding of your selected topic before applying; however, this does not necessarily mean you must limit yourself to topics within your major.

 When should a student start looking for funding opportunities?

 It is never too early to begin researching various awards and fellowships because many of the processes require significant time, energy, and support.
 Follow the suggested timeline through first, second, third, and fourth year as well as post graduate for a quick look at recommended preparation and awards applications to consider.

 Interested in applying?

-- See the suggested activities and considerations for your first, second, third, and fourth year as well as post-graduate.
+- See the Year By Year timeline for suggested activities and considerations for your first, second, third, and fourth year as well as post-graduate.
 Graduate students interested in fellowships should visit the USC Graduate School.